 This course is designed to teach basic server administration concepts on a LAN network server.
 It is a continuation of the concepts introduced in CSCI 2235.
-It familiarizes the student with server administration and management concepts.
+The course familiarizes the student with server administration and management concepts.

-CSCI 2235 Network Management & Administration
+CSCI 2235 Network Management 4 credits & Administration